-It’s International Cheese Day today, but let’s be real, it’s cheese day everyday for us.
 Whether it’s a cheeseboard, a cheese toastie or mozzarella sticks, cheese comes in all shapes and sizes, and we don’t discriminate here – they’re all wonderful.
-We’ve got a non-exhaustive list of some of our favourite Dublin cheese pulls, so head down to these spots and celebrate international cheese day in style.
+We’ve got a non-exhaustive list of some of our favourite Dublin cheese pulls, so head down to these spots and thank us later.

 You may think a cheese toastie is just some cheese between two slices of bread, but Meltdown prove that a good cheese toastie needs plenty of TLC.
 What started as a pop up in 2018 has turned into heaven for all cheese lovers.
 Whether you’re after BBQ Pulled Pork with Mac and Cheese or just a simple cheese toastie with all the melty decadence, Meltdown guarantees an oeey gooey cheese pull.
 Make sure to dip your toastie into one of their many firey Meltdown Hot Sauces to round out your visit.